 Finally, I wish you a happy New Year and thank you for your continued support for our Fund.
-My colleagues and I look forward to seeing many of you at our Annual Shareholders' Meeting on 26th February 2019 and to trying to answer any questions you may have.
-Please see the enclosed invitation for details.

 Yours sincerely,

 Terry Smith CEO Fundsmith LLP

 Disclaimer: A Key Investor Information Document and an English language prospectus for the Fundsmith Equity Fund are available via the Fundsmith website or on request and investors should consult these documents before purchasing shares in the fund.
 Past performance is not necessarily a guide to future performance.
 The value of investments and the income from them may fall as well as rise and be affected by changes in exchange rates, and you may not get back the amount of your original investment.
 Fundsmith LLP does not offer investment advice or make any recommendations regarding the suitability of its product.
 This document is communicated by Fundsmith LLP which is authorised and regulated by the Financial Conduct Authority.